We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 How much does an assessment cost in Ontario?

-Assessment cost varies depending on the provider and the type of assessment, but private assessments generally range from $2,500 to $5,500.
+Assessment cost varies depending on the provider and type of assessment, but private assessments generally range from $2,500 to $5,500.
 Some insurance providers cover part of the cost, and many families claim it on their income tax return.

 Are school board assessments free?

 Yes.
 However, they can come with long waiting lists.
 If time is a factor, many families choose a private assessment instead.
-It should be noted that not all psychoeducational assessments are of the same quality or standard, and this varies within the context of types of assessments, meaning private assessments and school based assessments.
+It should be noted that not all psychoeducational assessments are of the same quality or standard, and this varies within the context of types of assessments, meaning private assessments and school-based assessments.
 While a certain part of the assessment may be similar, not all are of the same quality or completed to the same standards.

 Who can do a psychoeducational assessment?